macrominds/enum/README.md

 }
 ```

-If you require complex epressions for your enum values, just take the alternative static method approach and your fine.
+If you require complex epressions for your enum values, just take the alternative static method approach and you're fine.

 ```
 //alternative approach